Mega Million

 • It was earlier called the ‘Big Game’.

-• The tickets for The Big Game began to be sold in most states of US on August 31, 1996.
-The Big Game was the brainchild of the then-lottery directors Rebecca Paul (of the Georgia Lottery) and Penelope W. Kyle (of the Virginia Lottery.)
-The Big Game initially was drawn weekly, on Fridays.
+• The Big Game tickets began to be sold in most states of the US on August 31, 1996.
+The Big Game was the brainchild of the then-lottery directors Rebecca Paul (of the Georgia Lottery) and Penelope W. Kyle (of the Virginia Lottery).
+It was initially drawn weekly on Fridays.

-• In January 1999, jackpot winners were given the option to receive their prize in cash.
+• In January 1999, jackpot winners were allowed to receive their prizes in cash.
 In May 1999, New Jersey joined The Big Game, the only jurisdiction to enter as a participant before The Big Game became Mega Millions in 2002.

 • On May 15, 2002, the game was renamed The Big Game Mega Millions.
 The “Big Money Ball” became the “Mega Ball.”
 While the game’s name was altered, the yellow ball in the new Mega Millions logo continued to read “The Big Game” until February 2003, after which it was replaced with six stars representing the six original members of the consortium.